solubris/insync/README.md

 NOTE: repo's don't have to be forks, can be completely disparate

+## Example action

+Create the action in the source project:

+    .github/workflows/main.yml

+With the contents:

+    on:
+      push:
+        branches: [master]

+    jobs:
+      sync_job:
+        runs-on: ubuntu-latest
+        steps:
+          - id: sync
+            uses: solubris/insync@1.0.0
+            with:
+              dst-repository: 'the-org/the-dst-repo'
+              dst-token: ${{ secrets.TOKEN }}
+              files: '.gitignore .editorconfig'

+NOTE: requires the token used to access the dest repo to be saved in the secrets in the source repo Alternatively, the secret could be saved at the organisation level

 # Future enhancements

 - user/email of source commit could be used for pushing to the dest repo